Referendums by country: Pakistan

 General Pervez Musharraf held a referendum in Pakistan on 30 April 2002 to legitimize his presidency and assure its continuance after the approaching restoration of democracy.
 He thus extended his term to five years after the October 2002 elections.
 The voter turnout was 80 percent by most estimates, amidst claims of irregularities.
 A few weeks later, Musharraf went on TV and apologized to the nation for "irregularities" in the referendum.

 Philippines

 The Constitution of the Philippines can only be amended or revised via a national plebiscite.
 Alteration of boundaries of autonomous regions, provinces, towns, cities and barangays (villages), including creation, merger and upgrading of new local government units from existing ones, are to be decided on local plebiscites amongst the affected places.
 A referendum is the final step in the approval of a people's initiative.
 All referendums are binding.

 The present constitution was approved via a plebiscite in 1987.
-The last provincial-level plebiscite was for the division of Palawan province into three provinces in 2021, which was rejected.
+The last provincial-level plebiscite was for the division of Maguindanao province into two provinces in 2021, which was approved.